jpylypiw/easywall/README.md

 - :x: rework all classes in web folder
 - :x: SSL Implementation for web application
 - :x: write documentation for installing and uninstalling
-- :x: write documentation for contributing
+- :x: write documentation for development setup

 ## Roadmap for later version